MattF-656/Document-Similarity-Matrix-Clustering/README.md

 Document similarity comparison and clustering using similarity matricies and matrix clustering algorithms in the presence of noisy text data.

 ## Latent Dirichlet Allocation (LDA)
-LDA is a generative bag-of-words model that uses probabilities to assign words to a topic that potentially insighted the use of that word originally.
+LDA is a generative bag-of-words model that uses probabilities to assign words to a topic that potentially insighted the use of that word.
 ### Pro
 - It is a learned model, therefore can assign unseen documents to a topic that it generated during training.
 ### Con